I see red I see red I see red

 From a personal perspective, Melburnians come across as a well-intentioned but peculiarly self-absorbed bunch.
 Unfortunately some have an unnerving ability to believe they're more altruistic and/or knowledgeable than reality keeps playing out.
 Especially behind the steering wheel.

-target 'hoon' drivers.
+Yesterday afternoon, young Tim revealed plans to target 'hoon' drivers.
 It's tough call whether these new laws are more nanny state zealousness or plain useless.

-Planners making a hash of inner city
+New Zealand: Planners making a hash of inner city

 The mayoral taskforce on urban design is a welcome addition to the push for a better-looking Auckland.
 Until now, Auckland's city councillors were like a group who had bought a sheep farm intending to convert to dairying while the council staff thought it was okay to use the same paddocks and were busy arguing about how to get the cows into the woolshed.